Shipping firms face bank debt mutiny

 Shipping companies, especially in the oil tanker and dry bulk sectors, already hit by worsening economic turmoil, weak earnings and an oversupply of vessels ordered in the good times, now face a growing funding squeeze.

-France’s two biggest listed banks, Societe Generale (SOGN.PA) and BNP Paribas (BNPP.PA), plan to exit or shrink non-core businesses such as shipping, according to bank memos, while UniCredit (CRDI.MI), Italy’s largest bank by assets, is scaling down its ship finance operations to boost capital reserves.
+France’s two biggest listed banks, Societe Generale and BNP Paribas, plan to exit or shrink non-core businesses such as shipping, according to bank memos, while UniCredit, Italy’s largest bank by assets, is scaling down its ship finance operations to boost capital reserves.

 “Everybody was expecting a large number of foreclosures in 2011, but it didn’t happen.
 Most ship owners are now exhausting their cash reserves, which means more foreclosures will eventually happen,” said an industry executive.